 Figure 4.
 Match Importing Property Names/ Titles on CSV and in ET program

 Once the importing titles are aligned with the necessary columns, click “Next”.
-The dialogue box that follows conveys which unique ID in the CSV is being mapped to which item in the model.
+The dialog box that follows conveys which unique ID in the CSV is being mapped to which item in the model.

 Figure 5.
-The "Map Item Map" dialogue box shows which unique ID(s) from the CSV map to which item
+The "Map Item Map" dialog box shows which unique ID(s) from the CSV map to which item

 The final screen informs the user what changes have been made.
 Click “Finish” to complete the import.